 Who Can Seek to Adopt (i.e. who can Petition for Adoption)?

-- A husband and wife jointly seeking to adopt and who are NOT legally separated, living apart from each other, and/or divorced;
+- A married couple jointly seeking to adopt who are NOT legally separated or living apart from each other; OR

 - The Petitioner files a Petition to Terminate Parental rights